A tag cloud, also known as a word cloud or wordle, is a visual representation of word frequency in a text.

 There are several online tools you can use to create tag clouds in seconds.

-But we recommend using MonkeyLearn’s Word Cloud Generator, a free tool that makes creating word clouds extremely easy in 4 simple steps.
-The tool is powered by AI, with advanced algorithms that will generate an accurate and insightful tag cloud.
+But we recommend using MonkeyLearn’s Word Cloud Generator, a free tool that makes creating word clouds extremely easy.
+Powered by AI and advanced algorithms, you can create word clouds with phrases.

 To see how easy it is, follow this tutorial:

 Type, paste or upload the text data you want to use to create your tag cloud.
 For this example, we are using Asana reviews from Capterra, copied and pasted into the tool.